mixmastamyk/console/docs/readme.rst

     >>> fg.green + 'Hello World!' + fg.default
     '\x1b[32mHello World!\x1b[39m'

+But there are better ways.

 FYI, the string  ``'\x1b'`` represents the ASCII Escape character (27 in decimal, ``1b`` hex).
-Command 32 turns the text green and 39 back to the default color, but there's no real need to worry about that.
+Command 32 turns the text green and 39 back to the default color, but there's no need to worry about that.
+That's why you're here.

 Printing to a supporting terminal from Python might look like this:

 .. code-block:: python